CARV-ICS-FORTH/Lcanvas/Readme.md

+# Scope and origin of Lcanvas

+Lcanvas is a code meant to study the performance scientific codes that operate with sparse data with irregular patterns and the various dimensions that affect them
+This code is using: https://www.ict.inaf.it/gitlab/luca.tornatore/nbody-vectorization-toy-lab/ as a starting point.

+The main dimensions it aims to explore are:

+- The effect of memory Layout of the data of such codes
+- The strategies for interleaving memory accesses and computation
+- The efficiency of various acceleration strategies (vectorization, GPU-offloading etc)

 # A small toy-sized lab for vectorization of Many-body codes pattern

 This repository contains the shared work done by (some) participants in the [SPACE CoE](https://www.space-coe.eu/) in experimenting the vectorization achieved when different data layouts (AoS, SoA, SoAos) are adopted.